Hasankc/Blog-post/README.md

 # Blog-post
-This project issimple Blog app can create a daily post
+This project is simple Blog app can create a daily post
 ## Technologies
  <ul>
   <li>JavaScript</li>